multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 # Emotion and Theme Recognition in Music Using Jamendo

-The goal of this task is to recognize the emotions and themes conveyed in a music recording.
+The goal of this task is to automatically recognize the emotions and themes conveyed in a music recording using machine learning algorithms.

+## Task Schedule

+* 13 May: Data released
+* May-September: Participants work on algorithms
+* September: Submissions open
+* 20 September: Deadline for final submissions to organisers
+* 25 September: Results returned to participants
+* 1 October: Working notes deadline
+* 7 October: Feedback on working notes to participants
+* 11 October: Camera Ready version of working notes due
+* October 27-29: MediaEval 2019 Workshop held near Nice, France

 ## Task Description